Immaculee03/rwanda-telecom-analysis/README.md

 ---
 ## 2. Instructions:

-✓ Choose a real-world problem in one or more sectors (e.g., Health, Agriculture, Education, etc.)
+-Choose a real-world problem in one or more sectors (e.g., Health, Agriculture, Education, etc.)
-✓ Find or use an existing public dataset
+- Find or use an existing public dataset
-✓ Conduct data preprocessing, exploratory analysis, and basic modeling in Python ✓ Create a Power BI dashboard that explains findings clearly ✓ Present your work in a structured GitHub repository and PowerPoint file
+- Conduct data preprocessing, exploratory analysis, and basic modeling in Python
+- Create a Power BI dashboard that explains findings clearly
+- Present your work in a structured GitHub repository and PowerPoint file

 ---